-A.L.V.
-Kumar is widely recognized as an inspirational leader and accomplished yoga master.
-At the age of 11, Kumar began his studies with India’s most acclaimed teachers, attending 37 schools and ashrams.
-His extensive training and mastery of Hatha and Raja Yoga qualify him to teach all aspects of external and internal yoga.
+Dr. Kumar is widely recognized as an inspirational leader and accomplished yoga master.
+At the age of 11, Dr. Kumar began his studies with India’s most acclaimed teachers, attending 37 schools and ashrams.
+His teaching is informed by his extensive training and mastery of Hatha and Raja Yoga.

 - Bharat Jyoti Award (Glory of India Award), India International Friendship Society